smahoo/jwave-library/README.md

 The Z-Wave communications between Z-Wave nodes is based on Command Classes which define the way of data exchange.
 All Command Classes are stored in a huge specification file based on XML.
 Within the library, no command class is hardly coded.
 Thus, during the creation of the Z-Wave Controller, the Z-Wave Specification need to be passed.
+You can get the specification by either including the project [specification](https://github.com/smahoo/jwave-specification) and make use of:

+    JWaveCommandClassSpecification spec = JWaveSpecification.loadDefaultSpecification();
+    JWaveController controller = new JWaveController(spec);

+or you can use your own file by :

 		JWaveCommandClassSpecification spec = spec = new JWaveCommandClassSpecification(path);
 		JWaveController controller = new JWaveController(spec);